maxlab-io/docs/content/docs/0001-tokay-lite/0004-firmware.md

     crw-rw----+ 1 root root 166, 0 May  4 20:57 /dev/ttyACM0

     ```

+1. **Hold the PWR button again.
+Do not release the button until the flashing process
+   is complete**

 1. Run the following command, replacing `<TTY-USB-PATH>` with the tty path
    discovered during previous step.